VulcanJS/vulcan-docs/source/migration.md

 As of December 2016, there are three major versions of Telescope:

 - The “Legacy” version, which uses Meteor's publications and subscriptions and its Blaze front-end framework.
-- The “Nova Classic” version, which keeps Meteor's publications and subscriptions but uses React on the front-end.
+- The “Vulcan Classic” version, which keeps Meteor's publications and subscriptions but uses React on the front-end.
-- The “Nova Apollo” version, which replaces Meteor's publications and subscriptions with Apollo & GraphQL.
+- The “Vulcan Apollo” version, which replaces Meteor's publications and subscriptions with Apollo & GraphQL.

-This guide focuses on migrating from Nova Classic to Nova Apollo.
+This guide focuses on migrating from Vulcan Classic to Vulcan Apollo.
 If you're still on the Legacy version, I'm afraid there isn't really an easy migration path and you're probably best off starting a new codebase from scratch.

 ## Git Merging